acotis/one-down/README.md

 @Author: acotis

 CROSS: Angry, in Britain
-WORDS: What clues are made of
+WORDS: What clues are made of   // This is a comment
 USER: Who's applying this tool
 AND OR: Both, or either
 CLAM: Beach dweller